Movement and Identification

 Animal Import Requirements (coming into Kentucky)

-Please refer to the right side of this page for the Import Species block.
+Please refer to the right side of this page for the 'I Want To Move Into KY' block.
 Choose your species/purpose of entry for simplified requirements for entry into the state of Kentucky.
 If you are traveling through Kentucky with no planned stops, we will accept your destination state's entry requirements.

 How to obtain an Import Permit?

 Accredited veterinarians can use either option 1 or 2 for livestock Import Permits.